MicrosoftDocs/azure-devops-docs/docs/artifacts/gradle/publish-package-gradle.md

----
+﻿---
-title: Publish a Maven artifact using Gradle and Azure DevOps Services
+title: Publish a Maven artifact using Gradle
 description: Publish a Maven artifact using Gradle in an Azure DevOps Services build ms.prod: devops ms.technology: devops-artifacts